pdlfs/deltafs-vpic-preload/README.md

 XXXXXXXXX        XXXXXXX   XX    XX        XX  XX      XX
 ```

-This software was developed, in part, under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
+DeltaFS was developed, in part, under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
 Please see the accompanying [LICENSE.txt](LICENSE.txt) for further information.
-DeltaFS is still under development.